dvn0813/sustainability_robotics_3D_printer/README.md

 ### Firmware
 The control of the different components of the 3D printer is controlled by firmware.
 The modified 3d printer uses the Marlin Firmware, which can be found [here](https://marlinfw.org/)
 Additionally standard values for different parameters are determined via the firmware.
 Advanced features can also be adjusted via firmware.
 The original [Prusa Firmware](https://github.com/prusa3d/Prusa-Firmware) is based on the Marlin Firmware.
-The Marlin Firmware is used because it is more centralized, allows for more flexibility and is easier to flash.
+The Marlin Firmware is preferred over the original Prusa Firmware because the adjustments are more centralized, allowing for more flexibility and being easier to flash.
 A guide on adjusting and flashing the firmware is seen [here](https://youtu.be/eq_ygvHF29I?si=oBdEPBt3eG3QWW10.)

 ## G-Code